 > To build a powerful and passionate community that is committed to elevating the quality of leadership in the world

-> To provide an original, revitalizing and inspiring forum experience in which to explore cutting-edge innovations in the fields of leadership, organization excellence and leadership/executive development
+> To provide an inspiring experience while exploring innovations in leadership, organization excellence and leadership/executive development

 > To honor and celebrate the contributions of exemplary leaders and to learn from their experience and wisdom